MohwasThere/alx-low_level_programming/0x09-static_libraries/README.md

-Learning how to make a static library to organize our functions
+Learning about making static libraries and dynamic libriares to store multiple functions save memory